angular/angular/aio/content/guide/universal.md

 In this example, the Angular CLI compiles and bundles the Universal version of the app with the [AOT (Ahead-of-Time) compiler](guide/aot-compiler).
-A node/express web server turns client requests into the HTML pages rendered by Universal.
+A Node.js® Express web server turns client requests into the HTML pages rendered by Universal.

 You will create: